zanuka/leaderport-core-ui/README.md

 ## Vue.js: The Progressive JavaScript Framework

-I've been building apps with Vue.js for the past 4 years, and think it's a great framework.
+I've been building apps with Vue.js for the past 4 years, and think it's a fantastic framework.

-Batteries-included benefits include:
+Key advantages of Vue include:

 - **Best of Both Worlds**: Combines Angular's structure with React's flexibility.
 - **Performance**: Lightweight with efficient rendering for fast, responsive leaderboards.